 Plus, we need to understand our own bodily condition and patterns.

-Healing the body is not simply throwing food substances into our system and hoping something shifts internally.
-It’s about making a conscious food choices and using the energetic effects to support and heal the body.
+Healing the body and preventing disease is not simply throwing food substances into our system and hoping something shifts internally.
+It’s about making a conscious food choices and using the energetic effects to support the body.

 For example, if someone has an overheated, inflamed and hot condition, this would be great example of how they could use raw foods, that are cooling and calming, to help quell the heat.